-Paragraph (b) is important in this case as it says that the plaintiffs and defendants can falsify anything they submit to the court without violating this statute.
-There are less stringent requirements for pleadings submitted to the court, but the court itself is held to the higher standard of 18 USC § 1001.
+Paragraph (b) is important in this case as it says that litigants can falsify anything they submit to the court without violating this statute.
+There are less stringent requirements for pleadings submitted to the court, but the court itself is held to the higher standard of [18 USC § 1001](#).